soos3d/alphanotes-docs/src/faq.md

 ### Will requests that result in an error count against my quota?

 No, requests that end in an error will not be counted towards your weekly quota, ensuring that only successfully processed requests are counted.

+### How Can I Provide Feedback or Report an Issue?

+We highly value your feedback and contributions!
+For quick support or to discuss your concerns with our community, join us on [Discord](https://discord.gg/KxveP887F9).
+Prefer to report an issue in detail?
+Please feel free to open an issue directly in our [documentation repository](https://github.com/soos3d/alphanotes-docs/issues) on GitHub.

 ## Subscription and Account Management